-Risso’s dolphins like to spy hop, breach and surf the stern waters of boats.
+Risso’s dolphins like to spy hop, breach and surf the stern waters of the boats.

 San Diego Whale Watching

-While I was in my last year of college I volunteered with the National Fish and Wildlife Foundation.
-I was given the task to research on all of the marine mammals that are seen off the coast of San Diego.
+While in my last year of college, I volunteered with the National Fish and Wildlife Foundation.
+I was given the task of researching all of the marine mammals seen off the coast of San Diego.